 Let's break down what this means for your institution.

-| Metric | Performance |
+| Metric | Q3 FY26 Performance | Why It Matters |

-| Agentforce ARR | $500M (+330% Y/Y) |
+| Agentforce ARR | $500M (+330% Y/Y) | Explosive adoption across industries |

-| Production Accounts | +70% Q/Q |
+| Production Accounts | +70% Q/Q | AI agents moving from pilots to production |

-| Paid Deals | 9,500+ (50% Q/Q growth) |
+| Paid Deals | 9,500+ (50% Q/Q growth) | Strong commercial traction |

-| Total Deals Since Launch | 18,500+ |
+| Total Deals Since Launch | 18,500+ | Broad market validation |

-| Tokens Processed | 3.2 trillion |
+| Tokens Processed | 3.2 trillion | Massive real-world AI workloads |

+Marc Benioff called Agentforce and Data 360 the "momentum drivers" behind the raised guidance—and the numbers back him up.
 This performance drove shares up in after-hours trading, signaling renewed investor confidence in Salesforce's AI strategy.

 For financial institutions, this signals a critical inflection point: AI agents are moving from pilot programs to production deployments at scale.

-The $26.5 billion Informatica acquisition, completed this quarter, further expands these capabilities.
-Salesforce is betting heavily on AI adoption to drive its next growth phase.
 For institutions managing complex client data across multiple systems, this represents a maturing platform for unified data management—a prerequisite for effective AI deployment.

 The Zero Copy growth (341% Y/Y) reflects a market reality: institutions need to unify data without costly migrations.
 If your Salesforce implementation still operates in silos, you're leaving AI capabilities—and client insights—on the table.
+Key integration imperatives include:

 The company's path to $60 billion+ in organic revenue, as CFO Robin Washington noted, provides confidence in continued R&D investment and platform stability.
 Analysts have characterized this quarter as the "Agentforce inflection point"—the moment when AI transitions from strategic initiative to core revenue driver.

-Salesforce's Q3 results confirm what forward-thinking financial institutions already know: AI-powered CRM isn't coming—it's here.
+Salesforce's Q3 FY26 results confirm what forward-thinking financial institutions already know: AI-powered CRM isn't coming—it's here.
 The 330% Agentforce growth, combined with Data 360's data unification capabilities and the Informatica acquisition, creates a compelling platform for institutions ready to operationalize AI.

 The question isn't whether to invest in these capabilities.
 It's whether your institution will lead or follow.